lmtriet/trade-clip/README.md

 This script automates the creation of trade review videos by processing OBS screen recordings and TraceCraft trading data.
 It ingests OBS recordings named in `YYYY-MM-DD HH-mm-ss.mp4` format alongside a `dataExport.json` file containing trade metadata, then generates timestamped video clips centered around each trade's entry/exit points with configurable pre/post buffers.
 The clips include contextual information like symbol, direction (long/short), profit/loss, setup tags from TraceCraft's labeling system, and performance ratings formatted directly into filenames for easy identification.

 The script produces both individual trade clips and a merged compilation video with YouTube-compatible chapter markers, enabling traders to quickly navigate between trades during review sessions.
 This automated workflow replaces manual video editing by precisely aligning trading journal data with screen recordings, creating a structured highlight reel that captures key decision points and outcomes from the trading session.
-The output preserves original video quality through FFmpeg stream copying while maintaining platform compatibility across Windows, macOS, and Linux systems.
+The output preserves original video quality through FFmpeg stream copying.

 ## Installation Requirements